RevenueCat/revenuecat-docs/docs_source/Test - Launch/sandbox/apple-app-store.md

 ## Step 1: Add a StoreKit Configuration File

 Go to **File > New > File...** in the menu bar and select **StoreKit Configuration File**.

+You can enable the "Sync this file with an app in App Store Connect" checkbox to have the file automatically configured with the in-app purchases or subscriptions already set up in App Store Connect.

 Save the file in the top-level folder of your project and add it to your targets.

 [block:image]
 {